 - Fleetwide examples:

-- Royal Caribbean — Indian dishes appear regularly in the Main Dining Room and Windjammer across many ships.
+- Royal Caribbean — Indian dishes appear regularly in the Main Dining Room and Windjammer across many ships, with Southampton sailings often featuring an expanded Indian selection.

-- Celebrity Cruises — Indian-style and vegetarian options appear across the fleet’s dining venues.
+- Celebrity Cruises — Elevated Indian-style and vegetarian options are woven into the fleet's dining venues, reflecting the line's focus on global culinary variety.

-- Princess Cruises — Indian and vegetarian items commonly appear in buffet and main dining menus fleetwide.
+- Princess Cruises — Indian and vegetarian items feature consistently in both buffet and main dining rotations across the fleet.

-- Holland America Line — structured vegetarian and Indian-friendly menus appear across many ships.
+- Holland America Line — Structured vegetarian and Indian-friendly menus are available across many ships, with documented special vegetarian lists available on request.

 - Select-ship / itinerary-specific examples:

-- Carnival Cruise Line — Masala Tiger is a branded Indian specialty restaurant on select ships (Carnival Celebration, Carnival Jubilee, Mardi Gras).
+- Carnival Cruise Line — Masala Tiger is a branded Indian specialty restaurant currently listed on Carnival Celebration, Carnival Jubilee, and Mardi Gras.

-- Norwegian Cruise Line (NCL) and other mainstream lines — Indian options appear on some ships’ buffets or as specialty-theme nights rather than fleetwide offerings.
+- Norwegian Cruise Line (NCL) — Indian options appear in buffets or main dining on certain ships or itineraries rather than as a fleetwide standard.

-- Regional and niche operators (for example, Genting Dream and some Halong Bay cruise operators) — Indian-style and Jain/vegetarian meals may appear on particular sailings.
+- Regional and niche operators (for example, Genting Dream and some Halong Bay cruise operators) — Indian-style and Jain/vegetarian meals may feature on particular sailings, especially those marketed to South and Southeast Asian passengers.

-- Verify the ship’s dining pages and the specific sailing’s specialty-restaurant roster.
+- Review the ship's official dining pages and the specific sailing's specialty-restaurant roster, paying attention to any posted sample menus for Indian, vegetarian, Jain, or halal offerings.

-- Request written confirmation from reservations or the ship’s dining team that Indian cuisine or specified vegetarian/Jain requirements will be available on that sailing.
+- Request written confirmation from the cruise line's reservations team or the ship's dining manager — by phone or email — that your required cuisine will be available on that particular sailing.

 Fleetwide vs select‑ship offerings: which lines regularly serve Indian food?